-Unconference on the Future(s) of Toronto Performance
+Unconferences on the Future(s) of Toronto Performance

-The world in which we work is changing.
+The world in which we do the work is changing.
 Let’s share how we’re dealing with that.

-Some common questions about the Unconference –
+Common questions about an Unconference

-What’s an Unconference?
 Many things to many people.
 But to us it’s an event where the content of sessions is participant driven and in which you spend most of the time in conversation with others who care about similar things.
 There are no panels or lectures.
 You’ll get to propose sessions and only attend sessions that are helpful to you.
-You’ll be in conversations not as a representative of your organization or as an “emerging artist” – but as an individual who wants to help and to get smarter.
+You’ll be in conversations not as a representative of your organization or as an “emerging artist” – but as an individual who wants to help and to get better.

 Theatre people, dance people, music people, performance art people, people who don’t identify by genre.
 Actors, directors, dancers, designers, playwrights, technicians, administrators, marketing people, Artistic Directors, fundraisers, video artists, dramaturges, General Managers, students, teachers, people who don’t identify by occupation.
 “Emerging,” “Mid-Career,” “Established” “Award-Winning,” “New Arrivals,” “Culturally Specific,” “Ethnically Diverse,” “White,” “Not white,” people who don’t identify by those kinds of phrases.
 Older people and younger people and yes, people who didn’t identify by age.
 All those kind of people and you (we hope.)

-What does the day look like?
-Registration and coffee opens at 9:00, the morning will start at 9:30 (being early is appreciated) lunch will be around 12:00 and we’ll be done by 4:55 with 5 minutes for a fun survey.
+Registration and coffee opens at 9:00, we’ll start at 9:30 (being early is appreciated) lunch will be around 12:00 and we’ll be done by 4:55 with 5 minutes for a fun survey.
 There will be some social time after and then a move to a bar around 5:30.

 We start by getting small groups to meet each other and answer some questions.
 Then different small groups work together on some questions that could be solved by someone in the room in 15 minutes or less (e.g. What software should I use?
 What should I make for lunch?
 Who should I talk to about X?)
 Then we try to answer those questions.